After lunch at Benss Cafe, we walked along Victoria Dr. a bit to help digestion. Ben likes to walk after a meal. Not so much for the boys.

 We bought a few items for our next day’s breakfast.
 Nanzaro wanted the Pineapple Croissant.
 This is $1.39.
 The croissant itself is flaky and the pineapple custard topping adds sweetness to it.

 I had the Coffee Danish with Crispy Topping; also for $1.39.
-More on following page.
-Click here to continue reading
+Continue reading

 After lunch at JJ’s Restaurant, Marian recommended us to get some Chinese buns from Sun Fresh Bakery House in Chinatown.
 She was in Chinatown the week before and came across this bakery and she highly recommends the Mix Vegetable Chinese bun from this bakery.